“Seek first to understand, then to be understood”.

 - Psy-ops and Intentional Efforts to diminish fact-finding.

-11.)
+12.)
 MANNERS MATTER – Simple kindnesses and courtesy should always be present in tone and content.
-When writing ask yourself before you hit “send” does this add value?
+When writing, ask yourself before you hit send: does this add value?

-SUMMARY: You, the Treehouse community have historically accomplished a lot.
+SUMMARY: The Tree House community has historically accomplished a lot.
 Through exhaustive research and analysis our accuracy and reputation for truthful fact-finding, regardless of where it leads, is well regarded.
 Retain that distinction of intellectual armament.

 We are bold in our willingness to go into conversational places where others do not, and we are brave enough to stand firm for principles which are time tested.